sharife/goldenthread-v2/site/content/productions/rumi-x-7-tales-from-the-masnavi.md

     - image: https://ucarecdn.com/e76da3e7-b0d4-438f-be96-67849c558908/
     - image: https://ucarecdn.com/8d991009-b94d-4ae3-9e01-ad054cc56a56/
 ---
 Rumi comes to life as never before through this lively adaptation of one of the world’s greatest poets in *Rumi x 7= Tales from the Masnavi*.
 Rumi’s timeless tales explore the ties that bind human kind to the natural world, to their dreams and to their infinite potential.
 Seven breathtaking vignettes fuse classical Persian poetry with a dazzling panorama of circus arts and commedia dell arte.
-Let your imagination soar through this awe-inspiring journey that celebrates the cycle of life and humanity’s universal bond.